dkletter/group-project-3/README.md

 Coffee Roasteries | 18
 **Grand Total** | **629**

+If we had more time, it would be interesting to see how this breaks down when fast food chains are removed from the mix.
 Perhaps least surprising, we found the most top rated restaurants clustered in the downtown area.

 ![heat map](images/Heatmap-Screen-Shot.png)